Diesel Exhaust Linked to Cancer

-After a week-long meeting of international experts, the International Agency for Research on Cancer (IARC), which is part of the World Health Organization (WHO), today classified diesel engine exhaust as carcinogenic to humans (Group 1), based on sufficient evidence that exposure is associated with an increased risk for lung cancer.
+The International Agency for Research on Cancer (IARC), which is part of the World Health Organization (WHO), has classified diesel engine exhaust as carcinogenic to humans (Group 1), based on sufficient evidence that exposure is associated with an increased risk for lung cancer.

-The scientific evidence was reviewed thoroughly by the Working Group and overall it was concluded that here was sufficient evidence in humans for the carcinogenicity of diesel exhaust.
+The scientific evidence was reviewed thoroughly by the Working Group. and overall, it was concluded that there was sufficient evidence in humans for the carcinogenicity of diesel exhaust.
 The Working Group found that diesel exhaust is a cause of lung cancer (sufficient evidence) and also noted a positive association (limited evidence) with an increased risk of bladder cancer (Group 1).
 The Working Group concluded that gasoline exhaust was possibly carcinogenic to humans (Group 2B), a finding unchanged from the previous evaluation in 1989.

-Large populations are exposed to diesel exhaust in everyday life, whether through their occupation or through the ambient air.
-People are exposed not only to motor vehicle exhausts but also to exhausts from other diesel engines, including from other modes of transport (e.g. diesel trains and ships) and from power generators.
+Large populations are exposed to diesel exhaust in everyday life, whether through their occupation or the ambient air.
+People are exposed not only to motor vehicle exhausts but also to exhausts from other diesel engines, including from other modes of transport (e.g., diesel trains and ships) and power generators.

-However, while the amount of particulates and chemicals are reduced with these changes, it is not yet clear how the quantitative and qualitative changes may translate into altered health effects; research into this question is needed.
+However, while the number of particulates and chemicals are reduced with these changes, it is not yet clear how the quantitative and qualitative changes may translate into altered health effects; research into this question is needed.
 In addition, existing fuels and vehicles without these modifications will take many years to be replaced, particularly in less developed countries, where regulatory measures are currently also less stringent.
-It is notable that many parts of the developing world lack regulatory standards, and data on the occurrence and impact of diesel exhaust are limited.
+Notably, many parts of the developing world lack regulatory standards, and data on the occurrence and impact of diesel exhaust are limited.